-- Leadership Strategies from the Smokehouse: Nation Building and Governance that would make Elders Proud
+- Nation Building and Governance that would make Elders Proud: Leadership Strategies from the Smokehouse

 - The Political Nature of Language Concepts in EducationIn this keynote Art shares why it's important to understand the underpinnings of buzzwords and concepts such as reconciliation, aboriginal, civilization, progress, primitive, decolonization, natural resource and others.
 From concepts such as territorial acknowledgement to indigenous nation-building this keynote will encourage a deeper understanding of the words that are commonly used in classrooms and help educators to challenge stereotypes and recognize biases.